MDPO: Overcoming the Training-Inference Divide of Masked Diffusion Language Models: Introduction

 \section{Introduction}

-Remarkable advances in language modeling have largely been driven by the autoregressive (AR) paradigm~\citep{Hochreiter1997LSTM, Vaswani2017NEURIPS}, where tokens are generated in a causal fashion.
-An alternative line of work, Diffusion Language Models (DLMs) generates by iteratively denoising, enabling parallel prediction, bidirectional conditioning and faster generation speed.
+Remarkable advances in language modeling have largely been driven by the autoregressive (AR) paradigm~\citep{Hochreiter1997LSTM, Vaswani2017NEURIPS}, where tokens are generated causally.
+Diffusion Language Models (DLMs), as an alternative line of work, generate by iterative denoising to enable parallel prediction, bidirectional conditioning, and faster generation speed.
 Recently, DLMs such as Mercury Coder~\citep{Khanna2025ARXIV}, Google Gemini Diffusion~\citep{GeminiDiffusion2025}, and Seed Diffusion~\citep{Song2025Seed} have emerged as promising alternatives that excel at external math and coding benchmarks.
-Built upon theoretical insights and practical optimizations in the discrete diffusion framework~\citep{Lou2024ICML, Sahoo2024NEURIPS, Ou2025ICLR}, Masked Diffusion Language Models (MDLMs) leads the current development of DLMs.
-Diffusion gradually adds noise to data in the forward process, and the model learns to reverse this corruption in the backward process.
+Built upon theoretical insights and practical optimizations in the discrete diffusion framework~\citep{Lou2024ICML, Sahoo2024NEURIPS, Ou2025ICLR}, Masked Diffusion Language Models (MDLMs) lead the current development of DLMs.
 In the forward process of MDLMs, tokens are randomly chosen to either remain stationary or transition to a predefined absorbing state, such as a special masking token, motivated by the success of BERT \citep{Delvin2019NAACL}.
-Then in the backward process, the model learns to invert the noise by predicting \textit{all} masked tokens conditioned on partially observed (unmasked) context.
-For generating a sequence of tokens, MDLMs alternates between predicting masked tokens and selectively remasking a fraction of the predictions based on heuristics and uncalibrated token-wise scores..
-Representative works as LLaDA-8B~\citep{Nie2025ARXIV} and Dream-7B~\citep{Ye2025Dream} demonstrate competitive performance to their similarly sized AR counterparts.
+Then, in the backward process, the model learns to invert the noise by predicting \textit{all} masked tokens conditioned on partially observed (unmasked) context.
+For generating a sequence of tokens, current MDLMs alternate between predicting masked tokens and selectively remasking a fraction of the predictions based on heuristics and uncalibrated token-wise scores.
+Representative works such as LLaDA-8B~\citep{Nie2025ARXIV} and Dream-7B~\citep{Ye2025Dream} demonstrate competitive performance to their similarly sized AR counterparts.